Carl Icahn: 2010–2015

-2015–present
+Since 2015

 On May 15, 2015, Icahn made a $100 million investment in Lyft.

 In November 2015, Icahn hired CBRE Group to market the unfinished Fontainebleau Las Vegas to potential buyers.
 Also in November 2015, he swapped his stake in eBay for shares in PayPal.
 Also in November 2015, Icahn disclosed a 7.13% stake in Xerox.

 In December 2015, Icahn offered to acquire Pep Boys.
 He also raised his stake in Cheniere Energy to 13.8%, making him its largest shareholder.

 In August 2017, Icahn sold the unfinished Fontainebleau Resort Las Vegas for $600 million, more than four times what he paid.

 In January 2016, Icahn disclosed a 4.66% stake in Gannett Company and also held shares in Cheniere Energy and Freeport-McMoRan, both of which declined in value.
 Icahn sold his Apple shares in April 2016, citing concerns about Apple's relationship with China.

 In August 2016, Icahn increased his stake in Herbalife Nutrition to 21%.

 Also in October 2016, Icahn closed the Trump Taj Mahal Casino in Atlantic City, citing a $350 million loss over several years as well as failure to reach a deal with striking union workers.
 Nearly 3,000 workers lost their jobs.

 In November 2016, he increased his holdings in the car rental company The Hertz Corporation, after the company's stock price had declined significantly.

 In 2017, Icahn acquired a 9.7% stake in Conduent, sold out of Allergan and Nuance Communications, and increased his stakes in Navistar International and Herbalife Nutrition.

 In May 2020, Icahn sold his entire 39% stake, or 55.3 million shares, of Hertz Global for 72 cents a share.
 He lost almost $2 billion on the investment.

 In February 2022 Icahn, who held 200 shares of the company, nominated two people for election to McDonald's board of directors in what may be the first step toward a proxy fight.
 Icahn aims to pressure McDonald's to improve conditions of pigs raised by its suppliers.

 However, in May 2022, only 1% of McDonald's' shareholders voted in favor of nominees put forward by Icahn, scoring a victory against his demands for the improvement of conditions in which pigs are raised.
-In its statement, Mcdonald's claimed it is already moving toward a more humane approach to the issue since its pledge in 2012, adding that Icahn's demands were unreasonable.
+In its statement, McDonald's claimed it is already moving towards a more humane approach to the issue since its pledge in 2012, adding that Icahn's demands were unreasonable.

+In May 2023, short seller Hindenburg Research released an analysis of Icahn's public company Icahn Enterprises that claims the company is over-valued due to paying large dividends using investments from new investors.
+In addition, the analysis claims that Icahn took out loans against a majority of his holdings and that these have the potential to be called should the stock price move downward.
+On the day of the release of this analysis, the share price of Icahn Enterprises dropped by 20%.